Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching: The Proposed Approach:

-The graph convolution operation aggregates the features from the first-order neighbors of the node.
-Sequentially stacking $K$ layers would cause the final representation of a node to include its $K$-th order neighbors.
+Intuitively, the graph convolution operation aggregates the features from the first-order neighbors of the node.
+Since applying the GCN layer once on a node can be regarded as aggregating the representations of its first-order neighbors and itself, sequentially stacking $L$ layers would cause the final representation of a node to include its $L$-th order neighbors.
 In other words, the more GCN layers, the larger the scale of the learned embeddings.

+\textbf{Multi-Scale GCN} \enspace The potential issue of using a deep GCN architecture is that the embeddings may lose subtle patterns in local neighborhood after aggregating neighbors multiple times.
+The issue is especially severe when the two graphs are very similar, and the differences mainly lie in small local substructures.

+One natural way for humans to compare the difference between two graphs is to recursively break down the whole graph into its compositional subgraphs via a top-down approach.
+Each subgraph is further decomposed into additional subgraph levels, until the entire specification is reduced to node level, producing a hierarchy of subgraph (de)composition.
+We therefore propose a multi-scale framework to extract the output of each of the many GCN layers for the construction of similarity matrices, which is shown next.